kbss-cvut/termit-web/_pages/tutorial.markdown

 # Tutorial

-System TermIt is designed for terms and vocabularies management.
-It allows users to assign terms from the specific vocabularies to the documents or any other sources and interconnect them.
-The basic tutorial describes step by step following activities:
+TermIt is designed for terms and vocabularies management.
+It allows users to assign terms from the specific vocabularies to the documents or any other resources and interconnect them.
+The basic tutorial describes following activities:
-* searching for terms and browsing vocabularies,
+* searching terms and browsing vocabularies,
 * marking occurrences of terms and their definitions in documents,
 * creating and editing vocabularies and terms,
 * assigning document to the vocabulary and its annotation.